SOFTIE PARACHUTE SYSTEM SUPPORT

 Inspection and Packing

 In the USA, FAA regulations (14 CFR 91.307) require an emergency parachute in use to be inspected and packed by a licensed rigger within the last 180 days, or up to 1 year in countries that do not have a requirement.
-If you fly year round this means you must have your parachute system inspected and repacked at least three times during the year.
+If you fly year round this means you must have your parachute system inspected and repacked at least two times during the year.
 Locate and establish a relationship with a FAA licensed parachute rigger in your area.
 Set up a schedule and make note on your calendar to have the parachute repacked (it's easy to forget).
 That way you won't arrive at the airport ready for a days flying only to find your grounded because your parachute is out of date.
 To find a rigger, check your local phone directory under parachutes or parachuting, or contact a local sport parachuting center, they will be able to assist you in locating a reputable rigger.

 Establish a routine for a preflight inspection of your parachute just as you do your aircraft.
-Your safety is directly related to the condition of your parachute (it does happen).
+Your safety is directly related to the condition of your parachute.
 A small oversight could create a very significant safety hazard.
 Check the exterior of the container for stains, mildew and excessive wear.
 Inspect the hardware, be sure snaps function properly and check for corrosion.
 Look for fraying or nicks in the webbing and inspect for broken or missing stitches.
 Perform a pin check on the ripcord by lifting the pin protector flap and making sure the pins are straight and extend through the closing loop at least 0.5".
 Make sure that the handle extracts from the pocket easily.
 Also, there should be no kinks or dents in the ripcord housing.
 Check the last date of inspection and repack on the packing card.
 In the USA, FAA regulations require an emergency parachute in use to be inspected and packed by a licensed rigger within the last 180 days, or up to 1 year in countries that do not have a requirement.
 This preflight routine is mandatory to maintain the safety of your parachute.
 Note: the FAA definitely frowns on flying with out of date parachutes.

 Preflight Inspection | Pin Check